 We might hold your personal data for the following reasons:

-• because you are a client for the provision of legal services and advice;
+- because you are a client or have contacted us with a view to becoming a client for the provision of legal services and advice;

-• to meet our legal and regulatory duties, including our duties to know our clients and protect against fraud and money laundering;
+- to meet our legal and regulatory duties, including our duties to know our clients, to protect against fraud, money laundering, and check/monitor for sanctions;

 How we collect this information

 We mainly collect information direct from you when you contact us, visit us, enter into a contract with us or are referred to us by a third party.
-We receive third party data from our clients and in the course of dealing with our client’s matter.
+We receive data about third parties from our client(s) in the course of dealing with our client’s matter.
+We might collect data from third parties about our client or other third parties in the course of dealing with the provision of legal services and advice.

-If we are acting as a processor we will receive your data under the instructions of the controller.
+If we are acting as a processor, we will receive your data under the instructions of the controller.
+If we are instructed by another professional or agent to act for you, we will receive your data from that provider.

 The collection, use, sharing and storage of personal data are all termed “processing”.
 There must be a legal basis for any processing, which we have set out below.